mu-arch/ComfyMods/Enigma/README.md

   2. Go to Settings > Import local mod > Select `Enigma_v1.0.0.zip`.
   3. Click "OK/Import local mod" on the pop-up for information.

+## Attributions

+  * Icon provided by Lyka on Comfy AKA @Jenniely on twitter.

 ## Changelog

 ### 1.0.0